Online Learning Technologies

 Adobe Connect Meeting

 Blackboard is an online tool that serves as a document repository, and communication tool.
-The document repository feature allows distance students to access class documents such as the syllabus, PowerPoint presentations and assignments.
+The document repository feature allows online students to access class documents such as the syllabus, PowerPoint presentations and assignments.

 Blackboard also has a chat function, and a discussion board that allows students to interact with the instructor and with each other.
 The chat function allows for real time interaction, where as the discussion board allows students to post information and start an online discussion thread that can be accessed at any time.